Vice President and Regional Director at Goldman Sachs

 Welcome to Season 1, Episode 7 of Meet the Expert® with Elliot Kallen!

-In this episode, Elliot is bringing on Ronald Muhammad and Brian Nash to discuss cybersecurity in a digital world and a global market rebound.
+In this episode, Elliot is bringing on Ronald Muhammad and Brian Nash to discuss a global market rebound and how to maintain optimal cybersecurity in a digital world.

 Brian Nash, Vice President and Regional Director at Goldman Sachs, discusses what we see in the global equity markets—where we see concern, opportunity, and how to position as we move forward.